 The Ultimate Guide to Vendor Risk Assessments (VRA)

 Almost every company today works with third-party vendors to help meet their operational needs.
 From suppliers and service providers to contractors and consultants, these relationships play a crucial role in the success of any business.
 However, with great partnerships come great risks.
-Vendor Risk Assessment (VRA) has become an essential part of the process to ensure that third-party vendors meet the compliance, security, and operational standards required to protect your organization.
+Vendor Risk Assessments (VRA) have become essential part of the process to ensure that third-party vendors meet the compliance, security, and operational standards required to protect your organization.

 The Consequences of a Poorly Handled VRA